HBO Max UK: price, plans, supported devices and how to watch

 Virgin Media

 Virgin Media takes a different approach.
-Its TV 360, Stream and V6 boxes (when upgraded to the TV 360 platform) support the HBO Max app, but the service isn't included in standard TV packages.
+Its TV 360, Stream and V6 boxes support the HBO Max app, but the service is not included in standard TV packages.
+Customers need to subscribe to HBO Max separately and sign in through the app to watch.

 Subscribing directly to HBO Max